seaboyz/You-Dont-Know-JS/this & object prototypes/ch4.md

 She also doesn't care very much about the contents of the building -- the furniture, wall paper, ceiling fans, etc. -- only what type of structure they will be contained by.

-The architectural blue-prints she produces are only *plans* for a building.
+***The architectural blue-prints she produces are only *plans* for a building***.
 They don't actually constitute a building we can walk into and sit down.
 We need a builder for that task.
 A builder will take those plans and follow them, exactly, as he *builds* the building.
 In a very real sense, he is *copying* the intended characteristics from the plans to the physical building.

 Once complete, the building is a physical instantiation of the blue-print plans, hopefully an essentially perfect *copy*.
 And then the builder can move to the open lot next door and do it all over again, creating yet another *copy*.

 The relationship between building and blue-print is indirect.
 You can examine a blue-print to understand how the building was structured, for any parts where direct inspection of the building itself was insufficient.
 But if you want to open a door, you have to go to the building itself -- the blue-print merely has lines drawn on a page that *represent* where the door should be.

-A class is a blue-print.
+***A class is a blue-print.
 To actually *get* an object we can interact with, we must build (aka, "instantiate") something from the class.
-The end result of such "construction" is an object, typically called an "instance", which we can directly call methods on and access any public data properties from, as necessary.
+The end result of such "construction" is an object, typically called an "instance", which we can directly call methods on and access any public data properties from, as necessary***.

 **This object is a *copy*** of all the characteristics described by the class.